 Types of internal communication

-This is the flow of information from the top-down, from leaders to employees on the office floor.
+This is the classic ‘email from the boss’ type of messaging.
+It’s the flow of information from the top down, from leaders to employees on the office floor.
 Also known as ‘downward communication’, it is the traditional method often viewed as the core role of internal communications.
+Once upon a time, this was the only method of internal communication that took place.
+Now, it’s just one of many streams we use to communicate with employees.

 - Formal announcements